Is Netflix’s Good News Based on a True Story?

 Directed by Byun Sung-hyun, Netflix’s Korean comedy thriller drama film ‘Good News’ or ‘Gut Nuiuseu’ revolves around the hijacking of the flight “Japanese Ride 351” by members of the Red Army Faction, a revolutionary political group in Japan.
 Set in the 1970s, the film chronicles the efforts of the authorities from Japan and South Korea as they try to reason with the hijackers.
 The revolutionaries demand that the flight be flown all the way to Pyongyang in North Korea, where they hope to be received well by the establishment.

 With the lives of the passengers at risk and the chaos worsening every second, the South Korean government hopes that Lieutenant Seo Go-myung and a man known only as “Nobody” can somehow negotiate with the hijackers to bring the innocent civilians to safety.
-In order to prevent the flight from landing in Pyongyang and to be recognized as saviors of human lives, the South Korean officers come up with unique plans to foil the objective of the revolutionaries.
+In order to prevent the flight from landing in Pyongyang and to be recognized as saviors of human lives, the South Korean officers devise unique plans to foil the objective of the revolutionaries.
 The film explores ideas of diplomacy, hostage negotiation, brilliance, secrecy, and political extremism.
 SPOILERS AHEAD.

 Good News is Partly Inspired By Real Events

 According to a 2020 report from NK News, Flight 351 took off from Tokyo Haneda Airport.
 It was a Boeing 727 with 122 passengers and seven crew members destined for the Japanese city of Fukuoka.
-Interestingly, the nine hijackers were all reported to be between the ages of 17 and 27.
+The nine hijackers were all reported to be between the ages of 17 and 27.
 Due to their leftist and Maoist influences, the group wanted to extend its influence by setting up training centers in foreign communist countries, in order to save their own country from the system of capitalism.
 This was the inception of their plan to hijack an international flight and travel to a communist country, where they assumed they would be welcome.
-They initially established contact with Cuban diplomats, who refused to entertain the group’s requests, fearing diplomatic tensions with Japan.
+They initially established contact with Cuban diplomats, who refused to entertain the group’s requests, fearing that it would escalate diplomatic tensions with Japan.

 This was the final push they needed to decide to fly to North Korea instead.
 Shiomi Takaya was the main planner of the hijacking, but he was jailed before it could be executed.
 Due to the negligent security measures in airports during the 1970s, the group leader, Takamaro Tamiya, and his team were able to bring weapons like fake samurai swords and handguns to the flight.
 Whether or not the group had actual explosives with them still remains a matter of debate.
 The hijacking took place as planned, and the revolutionaries demanded to be transported to Pyongyang.